January 8, 2024

 6. Staking

 Staking your crypto assets to support a network and earn rewards?
 These rewards are viewed as income by HMRC and are subject to Income Tax.
 It’s a passive way to grow your crypto stash, but it’s important to remember that it’s not tax-free income.
-Learn more about crypto staking tax advice.

 7. Airdrops